robingodinho/robingodinho/README.md

 - 👨‍💻 All of my projects are available at [www.robingodinho.com](www.robingodinho.com)

-- 💬 Ask me about **Python, SQL, R, Java, HTML, Javascript, CSS, React**
+- 💬 Ask me about **Python, SQL, R, Java, HTML, Javascript, CSS, React.**

 - 📫 How to reach me **rgodinho736@gmail.com**